hodgettsp/ces_data/paper.md

 Character string calls and index calls can be accessed through the secondary function `get_cescodes` discussed in the [*Supporting functions*](#Supporting-functions) section below.

 #### Functionality
 The `get_ces` function works such that it takes one variable, either a character string call or index call, which calls to a url on an associated Github repository.
-The associated file is downloaded as a compressed .zip file and is stored temporarily in the package directory.
-The folder is unzipped and assigned as a data object in the global environment.
+If the provided call matches a member of a built-in vector, the associated file is downloaded as a compressed .zip file and is stored temporarily in the package directory.
+If the provided call does not have a match in the built-in vector, then the process is stopped and a warning message stating `Error in get_ces(): Warning: Code not in table` is printed in the console.
+Upon downloading the file, the folder is unzipped and assigned as a data object in the global environment.
 The downloaded file and temporary file directory are then removed from the computer.
+The citation for the survey dataset and original download location are printed in the console.

+Due to the structure of `get_ces` it is possible to load the same dataset twice.
+This allows the downloaded files to be removed from the computer, while also allowing a dataset to be reloaded incase an unmanipulated version is required.

+Each dataset is loaded under the type labelled.